JennyYu2/jennyyu2.github.io/README.md

 ---

 ## ⋆.˚ Featured Projects ⋆˚࿔
-### Magic Library
+### ✧ Magic Library
 A web application where users log in as Reader, Author, or Publisher to explore library-inspired features.
 **Tech:** HTML, CSS, JavaScript

-### Tetris for Life
+### ✧ Tetris for Life
 A web application where users can learn about the history and gameplay of Tetris.
 **Tech:** HTML, CSS, JavaScript

-### Other Projects
+### ✧ Other Projects
-GitHub repository with my other projects including a GO Websraper, Java Sudoku game with UI, C Compliler, SQL Database simulator and more!<br>
+A collection of other projects including a Go web scraper, a Java Sudoku game with UI, a C compiler, an SQL database simulator, and more! <br>
 [Jenny's Projects](https://github.com/JennyYu2/projects)

 ---